-The feature that would be most beneficial for freelancers is the daily planner, called Any.do Moment.
+The feature that would be most beneficial for freelancers is the daily online calendar planner, called Any.do Moment.

 Moment can be used to easily review your daily tasks at a glance, so you can decide which tasks to complete, which to reschedule, and which to delete or mark as done – helping you to stay focused and reach your goals.

-TickTick is a great project management tool for freelancers – full of lots of useful, easy-to-use features.
+TickTick is one of the great project management tools for freelancers – full of lots of useful, easy-to-use features.